davi-rodrigues/CCBH-Numerics/README.md

 * `CCBH-PLPP-ExclusionPlots` - Generates the exclusion plots.
 * `CCBH-PLPP-ParameterDependenceTest` - Considers random selection of PLPP parameters in accordance with the GWTC-3 parameter distribution.

 All the notebooks are provided in `nb` and `wl` formats.
 The former runs in the official Mathematica notebook, the latter can be read as plain text and executed in different environments, like Jupyter notebooks.
-To execute load a `wl` file in a Jupyter notebook use [Mathematica Engine](https://www.wolfram.com/engine/) and [Wolfram Language for Jupyter](https://github.com/WolframResearch/WolframLanguageForJupyter).
-To execute the `wl` files, first move them to the root folder of the CCBH-PLPP code.
+To load a `wl` file in a Jupyter notebook use [Mathematica Engine](https://www.wolfram.com/engine/) and [Wolfram Language for Jupyter](https://github.com/WolframResearch/WolframLanguageForJupyter).
+To execute the `wl` files that are in the `notebooks_in_wl_format` folder, first move them to the root folder of the CCBH-PLPP code.

 ### `codes` folder
 Contains six `wl` files that are called by the notebooks when needed: